 - Do not overfeed, especially with foods that can quickly pollute the water.

-- Be cautious about adding buffers, adjusters, trace elements, supplements, other additives as well as medications.
-These things can tip the balance of the system very fast.
+- Be cautious about adding buffers, adjusters, trace elements, supplements, other additives, as well as medications.
+These things can tip the balance of the system very quickly.

-- Monitor the temperature, especially when making changes.
-Residual heat from lights, pumps, a skimmer and other pieces of equipment may cause a change.
+- Monitor the temperature, especially when making water changes.
+Residual heat from lights, pumps, a skimmer, and other pieces of equipment may cause a water temperature change.

 - Don't overpower the system with too much light.
-Using the standard 3.5 to 4.0 watts per gallon formula (Example: 10 gallons x 4 = 40 watts), suitable wattage VHO fluorescents, power compact fluorescents, T-5 high output tubes, compact HQI as well as combination bulb fixtures are good choices.
-Mini-aquarium kits make lighting easy because they come equipped with built-in lighting systems.
-If you plan to keep corals and other zooxanthellae hosting invertebrates, you just have to choose the right set up that will support the types of reef animals you plan to keep.
+Using the standard 3.5 to 4.0 watts per gallon formula (Example: 10 gallons x 4 = 40 watts), suitable wattage VHO fluorescents, power compact fluorescents, T-5 high output tubes, compact HQI, LED and combination bulb fixtures are good choices.
+Mini-aquarium kits make lighting easy, because they come equipped with built-in lighting systems.
+If you plan to keep corals and other zooxanthellae hosting invertebrates, you have to choose the right set up that will support the types of reef animals you plan to keep.

 - To avoid disease problems, which can result in having to treat the aquarium, take the time to quarantine new livestock before placing them in your show tank.

 Don't succumb to the pitfall of becoming disappointed and frustrated with aquarium keeping and giving up, because you were ill-prepared.
 Success primarily stems from being aware of what is expected before starting an aquarium and then making the commitment to follow through with due diligence to take care of it.
 This especially applies to maintaining a small aquarium.